jacobscunn07/jacobscunn07.github.io/content/posts/XXX-semantic-versioning-with-semantic-release/index.md

 git commit -m 'fix: This is a bug fix to an existing feature'
 ```

+So now we know that we want to version our software artifacts using the semantic versioning specification and how we can communicate what the next version should be using conventional commits, but how can we create a release each time merge a pull request?
+That, my friends, is where Semantic Release comes into play.

 ### Semantic Release

 [Semantic Release](https://semantic-release.gitbook.io/semantic-release) is the tool that will interpret these conventional commits and determine what the next semantic version should be, build the artifacts, and push said artifacts to the artifact repository with this version.